Are you wondering, “can you travel to Rome?” Is Italy open for tourism?

 Different airlines and different airports have different rules so no matter what, you should stay up to date with the regulations as outlined by your airline and home country.
 Keep checking up until the dates close to your travel date.

-The Italian government has not restricted their citizen’s ability to travel, where there are restrictions, they come from the foreign government’s rules.
-As an example:
+The Italian government has not restricted their citizen’s ability to travel.

 Italy to the US

 Italy to the UK

-The UK's entry requirements have changed more than once, but the UK removed all travel restrictions and requirements, for both vaccinated and unvaccinated travelers.
+The UK's entry requirements changed more than once, but the UK removed all travel restrictions and requirements, for both vaccinated and unvaccinated travelers.
 So there are no tests, quarantines or passenger locator forms required.